 - Title Tags: 55 characters

-One of my favourite commandments to people who attend my talks is that “Consistency is more important than frequency.”
-This applies not only to how often you blog, but also how often you post on social media.
+One of my favorite commandments to people who attend my talks is that consistency is more important than frequency.
+This applies not only to how often you blog but also to how often you post on social media.

 If you post 3 to 4 times a day for a few days and then post nothing for days or weeks, your followers will see you as less reliable and consistent and your engagement will drop.

 Even if you just post once a day, be consistent.
-A scheduler, like Hootsuite or Buffer, can keep you on track to post even when you’re on vacation.
+Using tools like social media calendars and planners for scheduling social media posts can keep you on track to post even when you’re on vacation.

 If you’re a local business and you want to boost engagement on social media, it’s very important that you have a Google+ Business Listing so your customers can find you and post reviews of your business on Google.
 This is especially important given the growing popularity of mobile search.

-So one way of increasing social media engagement might be to keep your posts down to just 2 to 3 a day and let each post get the attention it deserves.
+So one way of increasing social media engagement might be to keep your posts down to just 2 to 3 a day and let each social media post get the attention it deserves.

-There’s lots of information on writing great post headlines online, but 52 Headline Hacks by John Morrow is one report you might want to download and read, for the sheer number of headline writing ideas it offers.
+There’s lots of information on writing great post headlines online, but you might want to download and read this free Headline Hacks report from John Morrow for the sheer number of headline writing ideas it offers.

 Whether you engage with your customers on social media or not, some of them will be talking about your brand and products.
 You can show that you care by responding immediately, or within a reasonable time frame, to customer complaints and bad reviews.